jlntrog/catan/README.md

 # catan
-a java-learner study version of the Catan boeard game
+a java-learner study version of the Catan board game